Jo-JPEG/manifestation-magic/README.md

 15. Scroll to 'Manual deploy' and click on, 'Deploy Branch'.

-- **Verification and Validation:**
+#### Verification and Validation:
-  - Steps taken to verify the deployed version matches the development version in functionality.
+- Verify the deployed version matches the development version in functionality.
-  - [Include any additional checks to ensure accessibility of the deployed application.]
+- Ensure accessibility of the deployed application via manual testing and Lighthouse performance checks.
-- **Security Measures:**
+#### Security Measures:
-  - Use of environment variables for sensitive data.
+- Sensitive data, such as the SECRET_KEY should be kept in env.py and not publicly shared.
-  - Ensured DEBUG mode is disabled in production.
+- Always set DEBUG to `FALSE` before deploying, for security.

 ### Local Development